asciinema/asciinema/README.md

 idle_time_limit = 2
 ```

-Config file location can be changed by setting `$ASCIINEMA_CONFIG_HOME`
+Config directory location can be changed by setting `$ASCIINEMA_CONFIG_HOME`
-environment variable, which should point to a directory.
+environment variable.

 If `$XDG_CONFIG_HOME` is set on Linux then asciinema uses
 `$XDG_CONFIG_HOME/asciinema/config` instead of `$HOME/.config/asciinema/config`.